SASTRA-iGEM2019/ReactionKineticsModelling/README.md

 **Usage**
 * Initial_CLSB_model.m :
 The model describes the opening of a toehold switch on miRNA binding.
-As input, on giving the concentration of the closed toehold switch and miRNA, its opening on interaction between miRNA and toehold can be visualised quantitatively.
+On giving the concentration of the closed toehold switch and miRNA as input, its opening on interaction between miRNA and toehold can be visualised quantitatively.
 * Final_CLSB_model.m :
 As an extension of the initial model, this model includes the upstrea
 * Complete_model_fluorescence.m :